Dump Insert Maintenance Tips to Keep Your Unit Running Strong

 Check and Maintain Hydraulic Fluid

-The dump insert’s lift performance relies on a sealed hydraulic system powered by a 12V Monarch pump.
+The dump insert’s lift performance relies on a sealed hydraulic system powered by a 12V Bucher Hydraulics pump.
 Low fluid can result in slow lifts or incomplete dump angles.

 Hydraulic systems should be checked monthly.
 Clean around the fill cap before opening to avoid introducing dirt into the tank.